hafriedlander/php-peg/README.md

 ### Rule-attached functions

 Each rule can have a set of functions attached to it.
-These functions can be defined
+These functions can be defined:

 - in-grammar by indenting the function body after the rule
 - in-class after close of grammar comment by defining a regular method who's name is `{$rulename}_{$functionname}`, or `{$rulename}{$functionname}` if function name starts with `_`
 - in a sub class

 All functions that are not in-grammar must have PHP compatible names (see PHP name mapping).
 In-grammar functions will have their names converted if needed.

-All these definitions define the same rule-attached function
+All these definitions define the same rule-attached function:

 <pre><code>
 	class A extends Parser {